GoogleCloudPlatform/gke-networking-recipes/service-directory/headless-service/README.md

 # Service Directory GKE Integration - Headless Service

-Service Directory for GKE is a cloud-hosted controller for GKE Clusters that sync services to Service Directory.
+Service Directory for GKE is a cloud-hosted controller for GKE Clusters that syncs Kubernetes Services to Service Directory.

 This example syncs a Headless service deployed on GKE to Service Directory.
 See the [headless-service.yaml](headless-service.yaml) manifest for the full